BoxSpace-fantom/contracts/README.md

-# Box Protocol Smart Contract
+# Box Protocol website

 ## Introduction

-This is a smart contract for [Box Protocol](https://box-protocol.netlify.app/) - a platform for buying and selling tokenized crypto portfolios.
+Box protocol is a platform for buying and selling tokenized crypto portfolios.
 It is an easy, self custodial way to invest in boxes representing the hottest ideas and sectors in Web3!.
+The contract is currently deployed on Fantom Mainnet at 0x089898e0b744aef9227BBb6dc7123843bFA8ccF1

+The contract `BoxProtocol.sol` imports contract `PriceFeed.sol` to fetch prices from Chainlink data feeds.

 ## Variables

 - `ISwapRouter` : A public, immutable contract reference to the ISwapRouter contract.
 Used to call the swapTokens function to swap tokens.
-- `WETHinterface` : A contract reference to the WETHinterface contract.
-Used to call the deposit and withdraw functions on the WETH contract.
+- `WFTMinterface` : A contract reference to the WFTMinterface contract.
+Used to call the deposit and withdraw functions on the WFTM contract.
 - `boxNumber` : An uint256 that stores the number of boxes created.

 ## Mappings